Material Differences: How Surface Relief Taillight Diffusion Reduces Energy Consumption

 In addition to the higher transmission efficiency of surface relief diffusers, these films offer an aesthetic advantage to today’s taillights which are transforming from boxy fixtures to dazzling works of art.
 The precise beam angle control of surface relief diffusers greatly improves uniformity and eliminates striations and LED hotspots, which helps designers and engineers create their own unique look without significantly impacting the brightness.
 With LED taillights trickling into even modestly-priced vehicles, more automakers are turning to Luminit Light Shaping Diffusers and discovering a technology that truly works for everyone.

 Not to mention, with the recent global events, establishing reliable supply chains for some materials has been increasingly difficult.
-Not only can diffusers make it possible to achieve the same effects with fewer LED bulbs, choosing Luminit, an American company, reduces international shipping delays that pose a threat to lead times as well as the carbon emissions as a result of shipping.
+Not only can diffusers make it possible to achieve the same effects with fewer LED bulbs, choosing Luminit, an American company, reduces international shipping delays that pose a threat to lead times as well as the carbon emissions as a result of shipping from overseas.

 Learn more about Luminit's surface relief LED taillight diffusers by visiting Luminit Automotive Technologies.